aslamplr/blog/content/posts/my-first-post.md

 Anyway I am going to write about deep learning, coding, web and stuff.
 Or at least that is what I think I am going to post in this blog at this point in time.
 So the theme should be good enough for the purpose thats it.

-I shorlisted few of the themes which I like.
+I shortlisted few of the themes which I like.

 - Academic
 - Paperback